-“On the other hand, if your account has already been steady for a while with standard shopping or smart shopping, you could go ahead with Target ROAS which is on par with what you’re seeing on your other campaigns and hoping to see in the future.
+“On the other hand, if your account has already been steady for a while with standard shopping, you could go ahead with Target ROAS which is on par with what you’re seeing on your other campaigns and hoping to see in the future.
 And you can segment those campaigns based on margins and business goals like mentioned above.”

 “But if your client sells, say a replenishable or a consumable product with a focus around customer acquisition cost, you can go with ‘Maximize conversions’ with a target CPA.
 And if their focus is around return on ad spend (ROAS), you can migrate from ‘maximize conversions’ to ‘maximize conversion value’ and input a ROAS target when the system has a bit more data.”